polarityio/dataminr/README.md

 - Multiple Selection: Yes

 ### Poll Interval
-The interval in seconds for the server to poll for new Pulse Alerts
+The interval in seconds for the server to poll for new Alerts
 - Default: `60` seconds
 - Minimum: `30` seconds
 - Admin Only: Yes